Laura Macesic Ekstrom

 Click here to see a recent clip from Daily Planet (Discovery Channel Canada) highlighting some of my toad research in collaboration with colleagues at Brown University.

-Macesic, LJ, Mulvaney, D, & Blevins, EL. in press.
+Macesic, LJ, Mulvaney, D, & Blevins, EL.
+2013.
 Synchronized Swimming: Coordination of pelvic and pectoral fins during augmented punting by freshwater stingray Potamotrygon hystrix.
-Zoology
+Zoology 116: 144-150.

-Macesic, LJ & AP Summers.
+Macesic, LJ & Summers, AP.
 2012.
 Flexural stiffness and composition of the batoid propterygium as predictors of punting ability.
 Journal of Experimental Biology 215: 2003-2012. (with cover and an Inside JEB feature)